Can grandparents buy life insurance for their grandchildren?

 • Transferring ownership of an existing policy can be complicated and should only be done with the guidance of a financial advisor or lawyer.

-Life insurance is meant to serve as an income replacement for your loved ones after you’re gone.
+Life insurance is meant to provide a financial safety net for your loved ones after you’re gone, especially if you have people who depend on your income.
 It can be a useful estate planning tool as well.

 If your grandchild has a serious medical condition and might not be able to qualify for life insurance when they’re older, buying whole life insurance while they’re younger can secure coverage for their entire life.